Home / Issuing / Control Authorizations

 Refer to the following guidelines when managing collaborative authorization endpoints using the Highnote API:

-user-agent: HightnotePlatform/1.0.0highnote-signature: The result of computing an HMAC 256 signature of the request bodycontent-type: application/jsonUse the following mutation to register and add a collaborative authorization endpoint.
+user-agent: HighnotePlatform/1.0.0highnote-signature: The result of computing an HMAC 256 signature of the request bodycontent-type: application/jsonUse the following mutation to register and add a collaborative authorization endpoint.
 By default, collaborative authorization endpoints are inactive at creation.

 When registering a collaborative authorization endpoint, refer to the following requirements:

 2XX response.
-All other status codes result in the transaction being declined.Warning: Activating an endpoint will automatically deactivate any existing ACTIVE endpoints.
-Only one endpoint can be ACTIVE at a time.
+All other status codes result in the transaction being declined.Only 1 endpoint can be ACTIVE at a time.
+Activating an endpoint automatically deactivates any existing active endpoints.

 Once a collaborative authorization endpoint has been registered, you must activate and verify it.
 Use the following mutation to activate a collaborative authorization endpoint: